Susana465/camkii_thesis/30-methods.md

 Pharris et al., also do a detransition of different steps for dephosphorylation.
 In this model we have the requirement that cam be not bound to a camkii subunit but otherwise PP1 can act and dephosorylate directly (we don't have a step for binding of pp1, then dephosphorylation
 )

+_Autophosphorylation unmasks a phenylalanine (F) and a glutamine (N) in the CaM-binding domain (shown in red), enabling a large increase in the affinity of Ca2+/CaM, known as CaM-trapping._

 #### Binding of CaMKII to NMDARs
 Which part of CaMKII binds to NMDAR?
 Is there overlap of cam binding to camkii vs nmdar/camkii binding?
 There no overlap, cam can bind to camkii even if this is bound to nmdars.